chapel-lang/chapel/doc/rst/language/spec/domains.rst

 tuple argument whose size matches the rank of the domain (or optionally an integer in the case of a 1D domain).
-The operator is equivalent to applying the ``#`` operator to the component ranges of the domain and then using them to slice the domain as in :ref:`Range_Based_Slicing`.
+The operator is equivalent to applying the ``#`` operator to the component ranges of the domain and then using them to slice the domain as in Section :ref:`Range_Based_Slicing`.

 .. _Adding_and_Removing_Domain_Indices: